 Even while some professionals may not understand these practices or might even become defensive about them, there are important reasons behind including pronouns beyond signifying and claiming your identity, including showing you’re an ally to the LGBTQ+ community and creating a more inclusive work environment.

 We’ll be walking through the key reasons behind including pronouns, how they can exemplify allyship, and whether companies should require that employees use them.

-How is including pronouns inclusive?
+How is including pronouns in emails inclusive?

 Many people in the workforce are part of the “gender expansive” community, defined by the Human Rights Campaign Foundation as “those that do not self-identify as male or female.”
 Thus, the pronouns-at-work discussion continues to be a crucial topic in professional culture.